How to create a great palette for your app/web

 The first step to create our palette is understanding how it’s composed: basically we have 2 main color groups, neutral and highlights.
 The first group can be used on large blocks (our main, footer, header, texts, etc.).
 And the second one is ideal for smaller elements that need to draw attention, such as buttons, links and call to actions.

 The lightest and darkest colors we pick should follow the hue chosen for our neutral colors.
 For example, black and white, or dark grey and white, or if we want a little bit more color, a dark blue like in the example above.
-It’s important for them to have a big contrast between them to allow an easy reading experience.
+It’s important for these colors to have a big contrast between them to allow an easy reading experience.

 How to generate a cool palette?